Full day Workshop

 Effective restorative practitioners are skilled, authoritative managers of young people.
 They are emotionally intelligent, self-aware and empathic.
 They hold the line on high expectations of behaviour and warmly communicate behaviour standards.
 They support students to meet behaviour standards by teaching the behaviours they want to see in an explicit way.

 They are skilled in using consequences, use encouragement effectively and are described by most students as strict but nice.
 Students work harder for these teachers because they know the teacher expects a lot of them and cares about them.

 Grounded in the work of Dr. Bill Rogers (one of my heroes), BM101 is a prerequisite for the level 1 Restorative Practices training.
 Basic behaviour management principles and techniques must be understood, rehearsed and mastered before pushing headlong into restorative approaches.
 Without this grounding, we risk forming a permissive (see social control window) management style.

 BM101 is a full-day workshop that early career teachers love, and later career teachers constantly give feedback on how vital the reminder was.
 Teachers are so busy; the job is so cognitively overloading and emotionally demanding that sometimes we forget the approaches that make the most significant difference when it comes to managing students.
 We all need a reminder!

 Behaviour Management from the inside out – The ‘why’, ‘how’ and ‘what’ of managing student behaviour

 Belonging (social recognition) as a primary driver of student behaviour

-The 4 Goals of Misbehaviour (after the work of Adler and Dreikurs)
+Understanding the 4 Goals of Misbehaviour (after the work of Adler and Dreikurs)

-The language of behaviour correction and of our level of intrusiveness (after the work of Dr. Bill Rogers)
+The language of behaviour correction and our level of intrusiveness (after the work of Dr. Bill Rogers)